TheMeansCreator/Airdrops/README.md

 Free drop to Top #22 "Means" and "What Do You Mean?" collection hodlers in appreciation of their joining The Means' journey.

-1 - A snapshot of The Means Creator collections holders was taken by identifying top holders at OpenSea's Analytics tabs
+1 - A snapshot of The Means Creator collections holders was taken by identifying top holders on OpenSea's Analytics tabs

 https://opensea.io/collection/themeans/analytics